Alliance University confers degrees to over 4,500 students at its Convocation 2021

-Bengaluru (Karnataka) [India], March 30 (ANI/NewsVoir): Alliance University held its annual convocation virtually today.
+New Delhi [India], April 6 (ANI/Mediawire): Alliance University held its annual convocation virtually today.
 Dr C. N. Ashwath Narayan, Deputy Chief Minister & Minister for Higher Education; IT & BT; and Science & Technology, Government of Karnataka was the chief guest for the event.

 The gathering was addressed by Nikhil Kamath, Co-founder & Chief Investment Officer, True Beacon, and Zerodha, and D. N. Nanjunda Reddy, Senior Advocate.
 The ceremony was also graced by Abhay G. Chebbi, Pro-Chancellor, Alliance University, and Dr Anubha Singh, Vice-Chancellor, Alliance University.